DoktorSAS/NoModulePowershell/README.md

 Remember to always verify the integrity of the files after download and before use, to ensure they have not been tampered with.

+# Documentation

+Comprehensive documentation for the NoModulePowershell library is provided to assist users in understanding and utilizing the full capabilities of each script and method included.

+All documentation is located within the `docs` directory of the repository.
+Here you will find detailed explanations, usage examples, and additional notes for every file and method that makes up the library.

+To access the documentation, follow these steps:

+1. Navigate to the main page of the NoModulePowershell repository on GitHub.
+2. Open the `docs` folder.
+3. Browse through the files to find the documentation relevant to your needs.

+The documentation is organized to ensure ease of navigation and to provide quick access to the information you require for effective use of the library.
+We recommend that all users read the corresponding documents before using the provided scripts to understand better the functions and how they can be tailored to fit individual needs.

+For updates and changes to the documentation, please refer to the commit history for the `docs` directory to ensure that you have the latest information.

 # Disclaimer